 How to Apply

-Apply online or, if you have any additional questions, please email Sara Jorgensen at PMReducation@kumc.edu.
+Please email Sara Jorgensen at PMReducation@kumc.edu to learn how to apply.
 In addition to the application, candidates must submit a curriculum vitae, a one-page personal statement, and three letters of recommendation.
 One letter must be from the applicant's current residency program director, department chair, or current employment supervisor.

 About Kansas City